nonom/UnityLineage/README.md

 This is a case of study for Unity 2020+.
 All credits are going to Mixamo, Turbosquid and Rigmodels freebies.

-- Added rigged humanoid DarkFemale prefab.
-- Added rigged generic DarkFemale prefab.
+- Added rigged humanoid and generic DarkFemale prefab.
-- Added a few generic free animations from Mixamo.
+- Imported a few generic free animations from Mixamo.
-- Added rigged humanoid HumanMale prefab.
-- Added rigged generic HumanMale prefab.
+- Added rigged humanoid and generic HumanMale prefab.
-- Added updated standard assets from Unity.
+- Updated standard assets from Unity.
-- Added Third Person Controller from Ethan to the rigged humanoids.
+- Added third person controller to rigged humanoids.
-- Added two scenes: DemoDarkFemale and DemoHumanMale.

 ![DarkFemale](https://i.imgur.com/Q9jYpD2.png)